Driving the stunning Hailuoto Ice Road

 How long is the Hailuoto Ice Road?

-The ice road (part of Road 816) crossing the northern Baltic Sea is 9km (5,5 miles) long.
-During most of the year a ferry operates between Hailuoto and the mainland.
-The nine-kilometre ice road, the longest in the country, considerably improves access to the island.
+The ice road (part of Road 816) crossing the northern Baltic Sea is 9 km (5.5 miles) long.
+During most of the year, a ferry operates between Hailuoto and the mainland.
+The nine-kilometer ice road, the longest in the country, considerably improves access to the island.
 Some Hailuoto residents have been calling for the construction of a bridge to the island.
 The roads are designed to access harvesting sites in locations where it is not profitable to build a summer road, or the construction and use of a summer road is not feasible for reasons of conservation.
-Speed limit 50km per hour, 50 meters between vehicles, one road to the island and one road back.
+Speed limit is 50 km per hour, with 50 meters between vehicles.
+One road to the island and one road back.
 The weight information seems to change between 2000-3000.

 When is Hailuoto Ice Road open?

-The ice road between Oulu and the island Hailuoto used to be opening 4-5 months a year, but now due to climate change it is only open for 4-5 weeks.
-The ice needs to be over 70 cm to safely support traffic up to 3 tons, but the Bay of Botnia is having thinner ice nowadays.
-Instead the icebreaking ferry must run every hour during most of the winter adding to the CO2 problem.
-This kind of roads are constructed compacting snow and pumping water from holes in the ice onto a road area that measures about 50m wide.
+The ice road between Oulu and the island Hailuoto used to be open 4-5 months a year, but now due to climate change, it is only open for 4-5 weeks.
+The ice needs to be over 70 cm to safely support traffic up to 3 tons, but the Bay of Bothnia is having thinner ice nowadays.
+Instead, the icebreaking ferry must run every hour during most of the winter, adding to the CO2 problem.
+These kinds of roads are constructed by compacting snow and pumping water from holes in the ice onto a road area that measures about 50m wide.
 Records are kept of the development of ice thickness, and an inspection is done before it can be opened.
 The ice needs to be 120 cm thick before it will carry a fully loaded timber truck.
 The timber must be hauled away from ice roads by the end of March.
 Ice roads are equipped with the necessary warning and other road signs.
-After use, ice roads are normally closed in order to prevent access by cars as the bearing capacity of the ice is reduced.
+After use, ice roads are normally closed to prevent access by cars as the bearing capacity of the ice is reduced.

 Pic: https://yle.fi/uutiset/osasto/news/its_official_spring_began_april_2_says_fmi/6575892